faisal-w/R2P_IMU_board/README.markdown

 The four status LEDs are placed under RJ45 plug light pipes entrance, so it is only needed to solder the preferred connector without any other layout changes.

+The left connector has the option to expose the TTL UART interface, instead of the CAN bus interface, by a solder jumper placed on the bottom of the board.

 ### Firmware